TheLinuxEnthusiast/tlc-trip-taxi-dwh/README.md

 <br>

-**Set Airflow Connection Parameters**
+**Set Airflow Connections**

 1. AWS User

-<p>You'll need to create an AWS user which has access to load data into Redshift from S3.
+<p>You'll need to add your AWS user which has access to load data into Redshift from S3.
 These credentials must be be set in the airflow UI as "aws", which will be picked up by the dags during execution.</p>

 2. Redshift Hostname

 <p>The redshift Hostname will need to be added into the Airflow UI as "redshift", which will be picked up by the dags during execution. </p>

+**Set Variables Parameters**

-3. S3 Local Bucket Name
+1. S3 Local Bucket Name

-<p>As mentioned above, set the bucket name as "local_bucket", which will be picked up by the dags during execution. </p>
+<p>As mentioned above, set the bucket name variable as "local_bucket"="your-bucket-name", which will be picked up by the dags during execution. </p>

-4. Add HOME_ variable to indicate DAG home directory
+2. Add HOME_ variable to indicate DAG home directory

 <p>Location of the Home directory where dags are located.
 (Default: /home/workspace/airflow/dags)</p>